What Is The Best Time to Visit Sapa?

 Best time to visit Sapa

 In April and May, the ethnic people grow rice in terraced fields.
-When being seen from afar, the terraced rice fields look like a picture of nature with heart-catching beauty keeping tourists to stay for admiration a while.
-This picture however has its color changed seasonally, shows it most charming appearance when the new crop begins and when the field is lush with ripening rice.
+When seen from afar, the terraced rice fields look like a picture of nature with heart-catching beauty keeping tourists to stay for admiration for a while.
+This picture however has its color changed seasonally and shows its most charming appearance when the new crop begins and when the field is lush with ripening rice.

 Sapa terraced fields

-In September and October when autumn ends, tourists can feel prosperity all over the area as rice in all terraced fields is ripe and turn to yellow color.
-During the time, the terraced rice fields look like golden silk scarves flying over in the wind above green mountain slopes, making the mountainous landscape amazingly beautiful.
+In August and October when autumn ends, tourists can feel prosperity all over the area as rice in all terraced fields is ripe and turn to yellow color.
+During this time, the terraced rice fields look like golden silk scarves flying over in the wind above green mountain slopes, making the mountainous landscape amazingly beautiful.

 Rice field in Sapa

-From late December to February, Sapa has a harsh winter with the temperature sometimes drops to below zero degrees which makes tree branches and grass are covered with ice.
-Sa Pa on icy days always attracts many tourists and photographers to the most beautiful pictures about wintertime in Sapa.
-In recent years, snowfalls at the end of December which is a great time for a Christmas holiday and New Year vacation.
-Travelling to Sapa at this time, visitors may contemplate beauty-spot as breath-taking as in the picture described in the Snow Queen fairy tale of Andersen.
+From late December to February, Sapa has a harsh winter with the temperature sometimes dropping to below zero degrees which makes tree branches and grass covered with ice.
+Sa Pa on icy days always attracts many tourists and photographers to the most beautiful pictures of wintertime in Sapa.
+In recent years, snow falls at the end of December which is a great time for a Christmas holiday and New Year vacation.
+Traveling to Sapa at this time, visitors may contemplate beauty-spot as breath-taking as in the picture described in the Snow Queen fairy tale of Andersen.

 Read more travel tips to Sapa.